-On August 25, 2005, residents of the US Gulf states held their breath.
+Residents of the US Gulf states held their breath as a hurricane approached.
 While only a Category 1 hurricane at the time, there was the potential for greater damage.
-Katrina had arrived.
 During the next four days, it would become the most destructive and costliest natural disaster in the history of the United States.
-Hurricane Katrina produced a humanitarian and environmental crisis of incredible proportion for the US and a nightmare for every facet of personal and business life as individuals, organizations and companies attempted to respond.
+The hurricane produced a humanitarian and environmental crisis of incredible proportion for the US and a nightmare for every facet of personal and business life as individuals, organizations and companies attempted to respond.

 DuPont, the global science company, has warehouses and distribution centers located throughout the Gulf region and handles a significant number of import and export shipments via the ports there.
 As DuPont was searching for transportation to bring in tents, medical supplies, cooking equipment, ice, and other much-needed items for the storm ravaged victims, the company also had its own product shipments to worry about.

 During the chaos of such a disaster, solid organization and planning, as well as adjusting to ever-changing conditions, are critical.
 The hurricane was a major challenge, not only because rail service was virtually non-existent and truckers difficult to locate, but also the port system was, in many instances, completely shut down.